Mason10198/WRKF394-utils/README.md

 - You hear AutoSkywarn announce a "special weather statement"
 - You think to yourself, "I wonder what the special weather is..."
 - You key *83 into your radio and `read_alerts.php` runs, telling you all of the details of the "special weather statement"

-# Updating Node Information
-To update the node information file for Allmon2 and Supermon, and download new nodename audio files:

-    $ cd /home/repeater/WRKF394-utils
-    $ ./update_nodeinfo.sh

-It is recommended that you schedule this updater script to run automatically in `crontab`:

-    0 0 * * * /home/repeater/WRKF394-utils/update_nodeinfo.sh